robolyst/osquant/content/papers/intro-to-black-scholes-and-hedging/index.md

 We learned before that an option's delta tells you how many units of the stock you are exposed to.
 For example, if you had a call option with a delta of 1, you could sell one unit of stock and be theoretically protected against movements in the stock's price.
 This kind of hedge is called **delta-hedging.** We say theoretically because the delta is the instantaneous delta.
 After some time, your option's delta will not be 1 anymore.

 The idea behind delta-hedging is to always maintain a total delta of 0.
 We can look at the deltas in our entire portfolio and sum them together.
 We want to maintain a total delta of 0.
 The delta of the stock is always 1.
 If the portfolio has a net delta above zero, we need to sell the stock.
 If the portfolio has a net delta below zero, we need to buy the stock.
 As you can imagine, doing this repeatedly incurs transaction costs and becomes expensive.
 It wouldn't be practical to constantly hedge your option positions, you have to periodically hedge.
 Either re-heding every fixed period or re-hedging when your delta becomes too large.

+<todo>Add example table of a hedged portfolio.
+Can lift from the book.</todo>

 # Summary